mrmacright/Metal-HUD-Mobile-Config/README.md

 9. Click "Show Running Apps" to view running Apps.

 - If developer mode is not enabled on your device you will receive "Operation failed because Developer Mode is disabled on your iPhone or iPad".
 Follow instructions to enable dev mode!
-- You can also click an App in the list and it will automatically fill in App Path
+- Click an App in the list to automatically fill in the “App Path”
-- You can click "Save App Path" and save path for future use
+- You can click "Save App Path" to save the path for future use.

 10. Close App on iPhone / iPad